-One or more of the Directors has been paid remuneration or has received other benefits from an employment with the Multi Academy Trust.
-The Chief Financial Officer and other staff Directors only receive remuneration in respect of services they provide undertaking the roles of Chief Financial Officer and staff members under their contracts of employment, and not in respect of their services as Directors.
+One Director has been paid remuneration or has received other benefits from an employment with the Multi Academy Trust.
+The CEO only receives remuneration in respect of services provided undertaking the role of CEO under contracts of employment, and not in respect of services as a Director.

-The value of Directors' remuneration and other benefits was as follows:
+The value of remuneration and other benefits was as follows: